smgladkovskiy/phpcs-git-pre-commit/README.md

 ## About

-Automated installed git pre-commit hook for running [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) code checking to PSR2 coding standard compliance.
+Auto installed git pre-commit hook for running [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) code checking to PSR2 coding standard compliance.
 It checks only files that are to be committed.

 Inspired by [Enforce code standards with composer, git hooks, and phpcs](http://tech.zumba.com/2014/04/14/control-code-quality/)